OoishiMinato/Minatos-Furniture/README.md

 ## 🪑 Features

-- Wooden chairs (oak, dark oak, birch, etc.)
+- Wooden chairs and tables (oak, dark oak, birch, etc.)
-- Sofas in multiple colors
-- Wall-mounted shelves
-- Decorative items such as vases and lamps
+- bath and toilet
 - And more to come!

 ## ❓ FAQ